fabiospampinato/picolate/readme.md

 # Picolate

-A minimalistic templating engine, inspired by [Handlebars](https://handlebarsjs.com).
+A minimalistic and flexible templating engine, inspired by [Handlebars](https://handlebarsjs.com).

 ## Install